FREE TRAINING: How To Wholesale & Flip Houses With Consistency & Predictablity!

 What Are The Wholesaling Laws In Ohio?

-There are no specific rules or laws on the books in Ohio that reference wholesaling specifically.
-The reality is that real estate wholesalers who wish to operate legally in Ohio state must simply avoid acting in any manner that would be required for a real estate broker to be licensed.
+Ohio does not have specific rules or laws that specifically reference wholesaling.
+Real estate wholesalers who wish to operate legally in Ohio must avoid acting in any manner that would require a real estate broker to be licensed.

 In Ohio, a real estate broker is defined as follows: